-The impact of our operations Cambodia in lasted for several months as the level of activity in the III Corps area was dramatically reduced.
+The impact of our operations in Cambodia lasted for several months as the level of activity in the III Corps area was dramatically reduced.
 By September the US troop withdrawals from Vietnam were in full swing.
-The First Cavalry Division was picking up more and more area and by the end of August 1970 was responsible approximately 4536 square miles, from the South China Sea to the Cambodian border.12 Between the end of first incursion into Cambodia and the beginning of the second incursion into Cambodia the Squadron had many unique challenges and opportunities to excel.
+The First Cavalry Division was picking up more and more area and by the end of August 1970 was responsible approximately square miles, from the South China Sea to the Cambodian border.
+12 Between the end of first incursion into Cambodia and the beginning of the second incursion into Cambodia the Squadron had many unique challenges and opportunities to excel.
 We formed the Ninth Provisional Air Cavalry Brigade, started to stand down and prepare to return to the United States, and then were told to stand back up.

 The start of the story of the second incursion into Cambodia begins on 25 December 1970 at 0830 when the Squadron was directed to position a troop at Tay Ninh to support ARVN forces.
-The combat elements of C/1-9 arrived at Tay Ninh at 1040 hours and by 1400 had established contact with the
+The combat elements of C/1-9 arrived at Tay Ninh at 1040 hours and by 1400 had established contact with the For planning enemy. purposes C Troop was to remain at Tav Ninh for three days.
+The troop remained at Tay Ninh from 25 December 1970 until 19 May 1971.